g1y5x3/llm_gaokao/response/claude-3-5-sonnet-20240620-2024_math_beijing_english.md

 3) Let's expand the right side:
    $Z = i^2 - i$

-4) Now, we need to remember a key property of i:
+4) Now, we need to recall a key property of i:
    $i^2 = -1$

-5) Let's substitute this in:
+5) Let's substitute this into our equation:
    $Z = -1 - i$

 6) This matches option C in the given choices.